groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ifc-to-xlsm.md

         - icon: "far fa-file-IFC"
           title: " About IFC File Format"
           content: |
             Files with IFC extension refer to  Industry Foundation Classes (IFC) file format that establishes international standards to import and export building objects and their properties.
 This file format provides interoperability between different software applications.
 Specifications for this file format are developed and maintained by buildingSMART International as its Data Standard.
-The ultimate objective of IFC file format is to improve communication, productivity, delivery time and quality throughout the life cycle of a building.
-Due to the established standards for common objects in the building industry, it reduces the loss of information during transmission from one application to another.
-IFC can hold data for geometry, calculation, quantities, facility management, pricing etc. for many different professions (architect, electrical, HVAC, structural, terrain etc.).

           link: "https://docs.fileformat.com/cad/ifc/"

     format:
         # format loop
-        - icon: "far fa-file-XLSM"
+        - icon: "far fa-file-excel"
           title: " About XLSM File Format"
           content: |
             Files with XLSM extension is a type of Spreasheet files that support Macros.
 From application point of view, a Macro is set of instructions that are used for automating processes.
 A macro is used to record the steps that are performed repeatedly and facilitates performing the actions by running the macro again.
 Macros are programmed with Microsoft's Visual Basic for Applications (VBA) from within the Excel Workbook using the Visual Basic Editor and can be run/debug directly from there.